AztecProtocol/dev-rel/tooling/sparta/README.md

 ## Deployment

-The bot is deployed using Terraform to AWS Elastic Beanstalk.
+The bot is deployed using Terraform to AWS Elastic Container Service (ECS).
 Follow these steps:

 1. Navigate to the terraform directory:
 ```bash